We are education technology experts.

 A multiracial group of students with their teacher and a laptop learning about AI-driven personalization and innovation.

-Developing educational products that help students progress from no knowledge to proficiency is difficult.
+Sunil explains that developing AI tools for early education takes more than just advanced software.
+These systems need to be designed with educational knowledge and real-time tracking.
 It involves using backward design, creating knowledge maps, and applying learning sciences to make sure these products meet the needs of young learners.

 Supporting Parents and Teachers